Randall Luster, NCAC II, CSAC, SAP

 Virginia “Bic” Kolcum, LCSW

-Virginia “Bic” Kolcum is a Licensed Clinical Social Worker with Masters degrees in both Recreational Therapy and Social Work from Virginia Commonwealth University.
+Virginia “Bic” Kolcum is a Licensed Clinical Social Worker (LCSW) with Masters degrees in both Recreational Therapy and Social Work from Virginia Commonwealth University.
 Bic has served in the Addictions field for 24 years, having started as the Director of Therapeutic Activities at Mountainwood Inpatient Substance Abuse Hospital in Charlottesville, VA.
 Bic also works as a Family Therapist with the Ainsworth Attachment Clinic.

 During her career, Bic has maintained a private therapy practice in Charlottesville, VA, served as an Intake Clinician at Region Ten, as Intake and Assessment Counselor with the Hospice of the Piedmont, and as a Clinician with Thrive, a full-service clinic for those with infectious diseases.